 Here’s the thing: one of my most popular recipes of all time on the blog is my Pumpkin Pancakes with Cinnamon Syrup.
 They’re amazing, and I knew if so many people loved that recipe, than I just had to share these Apple Pie Pancakes!!
 If you’re a lover of breakfast foods and a lover of fall, do yourself a favor and make these…SOON!

 - 1 cup all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 1/2 tsp ground cinnamon
+- 1 1/2 teaspoons ground cinnamon

-- 1/4 tsp ground nutmeg
+- 1/4 teaspoon ground nutmeg

-- 1/2 tsp ground clove
+- 1/2 teaspoon ground cloves

-- 1/8 tsp salt
+- 1/8 teaspoon salt

 - 1 cup whole milk